Suspect classification: Intermediate scrutiny

 When intermediate scrutiny is involved, the courts are more likely to oppose the discriminatory law when compared to a rational basis review particularly if a law is based on gender.
 However, a court will likely uphold a discriminatory law under intermediate scrutiny if the law has an exceedingly persuasive justification and applies to real, fact-based, or biological differences between the sexes.
-Mississippi University for Women v.
-Hogan, 102 S.Ct.
-3331 (1982), Nguyen v.
-INS, 121 S.Ct.
-2053 (2001).

 Rational basis

 When rational basis review is used, it means that the classification is one that overwhelmingly tends to be rational, e.g. distinguishing criminals from non-criminals.
 This leads to wide political discretion and a focus of judicial resources to other cases where the classification employed tends to be more suspicious, and thus close judicial balancing is needed.

 Classifications under state law

 The Supreme Court's holdings impose a minimum standard to which each State must adhere.
 Hence, a State law that discriminates against citizens because of their race, must be reviewed by the applicable State and inferior federal courts using the strict scrutiny basis of review.
 A State may, generally, choose to give its citizens more rights or protections than the minimum federal standard when considering state law.
 For example, in 2008 the Supreme Court of California used the strict scrutiny basis of review to strike down a California statute denying legal recognition of same-sex marriages.

 California classifies sexual orientation as a suspect class under state law.
 Connecticut and Iowa classify sexual orientation as a quasi-suspect class under their respective state laws.